ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 has been tampered with or substituted in a way that would change the nature of the request.

-When a keep proofing mechanism is bound to an access token, the access token MUST be covered by the signature method of the proofing mechanism.
+When a key proofing mechanism is bound to an access token, the access token MUST be covered by the signature method of the proofing mechanism.

 When used for delegation in GNAP, these key binding mechanisms allow